Cortinarius vanduzerensis

-Cortinarius vanduzerensis is a species of mushroom in the family Cortinariaceae.
-Described as new to science in 1972, it is known only from the Pacific Northwest region of North America, where it grows under conifers such as spruce, hemlock, and Douglas-fir.
+Cortinarius vanduzerensis is a species of fungus described as new to science in 1972.
 The fruit bodies of the fungus, or mushrooms, have a slimy dark chestnut-brown cap that becomes deeply radially grooved or corrugated in maturity, and reaches diameters of up to 8 cm.
 The gills on the underside of the cap are initially pinkish-buff before becoming pale brown when the spores mature.
 The stem is lavender, measuring 10–18 cm long and 1–2 cm thick.
-The mushroom produces a rusty-brown spore print, with individual spores measuring 12–14 by 7–8 micrometers.
-The edibility of the mushroom has not been determined, and it has been described as "much too slippery to be of value".
+The mushroom produces a rusty-brown spore print, with individual spores measuring 12–14 by 7–8 μm.

+The edibility of the species is unknown and it resembles poisonous mushrooms.
+It is known only from the Pacific Northwest region of North America, where it grows under conifers such as spruce, hemlock, and Douglas-fir.

 Taxonomy

 The species was described in 1972 by mycologists Alexander H. Smith and James M. Trappe, based on specimens they found in Cascade Head in Tillamook County, Oregon, in October and November 1970.
 The species had also been called Cortinarius elatior, but that name refers to a European species.
 Within the genus Cortinarius, C. vanduzerensis is classified in the subgenus Myxacium.
 This subgenus includes species in which both the cap and stem are sticky as a result of a glutinous universal veil.
 Based on the nucleic acid sequence similarity in the internal transcribed spacer region, C. vanduzerensis is closely related to the European and North American C. mucifluus and the Costa Rican species C. costaricensis.

-A common name for the species is the "pointed Cortinarius", while the specific epithet vanduzerensis refers to the H.B. van Duzer Forest where the species was originally collected.
+A common name for the species is the "pointed Cortinarius", while the specific epithet vanduzerensis refers to the H. B. van Duzer Forest where the species was originally collected.